 Mental emotional stress

-Stress, especially high level of stress over a prolonged period of time, is going to demand our adrenal glands to produce a large amount of cortisol (a stress hormone) to cope with the stress.
-When our adrenal glands cannot put up with this high demand for cortisol, our body will “steal” progesterone to make cortisol.
+Stress, especially high level of stress over a prolonged period of time, will demand our adrenal glands to produce a large amount of cortisol (a stress hormone) to cope with the stress.
+When our adrenal glands cannot meet this high demand for cortisol, our body will “steal” progesterone to make cortisol.
 This is called “progesterone shunt” or “progesterone steal.”
-Low progesterone is therefore very commonly seen in long term stress.
+Low progesterone is therefore very commonly seen in long-term stress.

 Estrogen dominance in men

 Just like women, estrogen dominance can also occur in men.
-Men can also have excess amounts of estrogen and insufficient amount of progesterone, with the same causes.
-Also, since testosterone is made from progesterone, when progesterone level declines, testosterone level can also fall.
-Estrogen dominance in men often presents with high/high normal estrogen, low/low normal progesterone and low/low normal testosterone.
+Men can also have excess amounts of estrogen and insufficient amounts of progesterone, with the same causes.
+Also, since testosterone is made from progesterone, when the progesterone level declines, the testosterone level can also fall.
+Estrogen dominance in men often presents with high/high normal estrogen, low/low normal progesterone, and low/low normal testosterone.

 Symptoms of estrogen dominance in men include:

 Weight gain and increased body fat (especially in the breast and around the abdominal area)

 What can we do to balance out estrogen and progesterone levels?

 Avoid using plastic products and plastic food containers, or use BPA-free products.
 (However, BPA-free products aren't always safe because some products simply use BPF or BPS to replace BPA.
 For more information, refer to "Are BPA-Free Products Always Safe?"